-Amazing, delicious and ready in 20 minutes: high protein cherry tomato chickpea pasta!
-It is also vegan, grain-free and made with only 5 ingredients.
+Amazing, delicious and ready in 20 minutes: high protein vegan cherry tomato pasta!
+It is also grain-free and made with only 5 ingredients.

 Umm, can we just call this a skillet full of happiness?
 Hints of spring (cherry tomatoes and fresh parsley), the midwinter comforts of pasta, and enough nutrients (protein, vitamin C, antioxidants) to energize a rockstar athlete (you!).

 Here’s the lineup of ingredients for this high-protein, ready-in-no-time dish:

 - Chickpea pasta, which packs a wallop of protein in one fell swoop